Community Outreach Programs at The Rye Arts Center

 Head Start: Port Chester

-The Rye Arts Center provides 26 weeks of art and music instruction annually to more than 200 Port Chester pre-school children who qualify based on need.
+The Rye Arts Center provides 26 weeks of art and music instruction annually to hundreds of Port Chester pre-school children who qualify based on need.
 This program, established in 1981, helps develop school readiness skills so that young participants can more readily transition to a public school setting.
 Through participation in arts activities children enhance their cognitive and language development, learn to express themselves creatively, and build their confidence.
 From October through May, the children (3 – 5 years old) participate in weekly classes that include instruction in painting, ceramics, mixed media, dance, music, singing, and storytelling.
 Since many of the children are beginning English language learners, only speaking Spanish, their engagement with this program helps them learn English through song lyrics and English instruction.
 Scholarships are provided to a selection of Head Start students to attend our summer Creative Arts Program, further enhancing the arts education enrichment experience for those children showing an affinity for the arts.

-Offered to area elementary schools, including five in Port Chester, the Famous Artists program is designed to provide visual and creative literacy arts education to young children through learning about famous artists and their works.
+Offered to area elementary schools, including five in Port Chester, LOOK! is designed to provide visual and creative literacy arts education to young children through learning about famous artists and their works.
 Since 1986 The Rye Arts Center has offered this program, organizing and training a network of parent volunteers to instruct thousands of children to understand the creative process of artists ranging from 15th-century artist Arcimboldo to 20th-century sculptor Alexander Calder.
-Through lectures and hands-on projects undertaken in the classroom, the Famous Artists Program exposes young minds to the history of art while helping them create art using the same concepts and techniques as the masters.
+Through lectures and hands-on projects undertaken in the classroom, LOOK! exposes young minds to the history of art while helping them create art using the same concepts and techniques as the masters.
 Offering this arts education experience through parent docents creates a bond between the adults and children as they experience the arts and creative process together.

 Community Resource Center: Mamaroneck